 Cash secured puts allow for immediate reinvestment.
 Not only can the cash flow be significant, but it also happens immediately.
 You make an agreement now and a few seconds later that capital is available to you to be deployed.
 There’s a time value of money aspect here that can make option income more attractive than waiting on other sources of cash flow.

 Put Option Benefit #3 = You’re Able To Dictate A Lower Price

 When a cash secured put strategy is implemented, there are hundreds of available strike prices and expiration dates.
 If you would be happy to own a certain stock at $50, then you can structure that agreement and still get paid for doing so.
-If you would only be happy to own a stock at $45, then you can make that agreement instead, although you will receive a lower option premium in exchange for a smaller purchase price.
+If you would only be happy to own a stock at $45, then you can make that agreement instead, although you will receive a lower option premium in exchange for a lower potential purchase price.
 Using put options gives you great flexibility in that you’re not simply taking prices that are available on the open market.

 Put Option Benefit #4 = Allows You To Own Lower Yielding Securities

 You might think that say Visa (V) is an excellent company, but have never really given it much attention due to its low dividend yield.
-By selling a cash secured put you could get paid for agreeing to a lower price and thus increase your cash flow stream.
+By selling a cash secured put you could get paid for agreeing to buy at a lower price and thus increase your cash flow stream.
 Options are aptly named.
 They can open up possibilities that you may not have previously considered.

 This concludes our discussion of the benefits to the cash secured put income generation strategy.
 Next, let’s move on to some potential downsides.

 Downsides of the Cash Secured Put Income Generation Strategy

 Put Option Downside #1 = You Have To Work In Round Lots